Back-and-forth trade moves leave businesses uncertain, wary

 "It's the uncertainty that makes people hold investments, makes people more cautious," Morgan says.

 Uncertainty is part of running any business; companies can face natural disasters or the sudden loss of suppliers, hindering operations or sending costs sharply higher.
 But smaller companies without financial cushions and big staffs can be more vulnerable when faced with something disruptive, including tariffs that can raise a company's costs sharply.
-And despite Trump's halt of tariffs on Mexican goods last Friday, he almost immediately raised the possibility they could still be imposed if Mexico doesn't cooperate on border issues.
-On Monday, Trump reiterated a threat to impose more tariffs against China if the two countries fail to reach a deal he finds acceptable.
+And despite Trump's halt of tariffs on Mexican goods, he almost immediately raised the possibility they could still be imposed if Mexico doesn't cooperate on border issues.
+Last week, Trump reiterated a threat to impose more tariffs against China if the two countries fail to reach a deal he finds acceptable.

 "The back-and-forth makes me feel a little uneasy in regards to manufacturing in Mexico," says Kat Rosati, brand manager at Apparel Booster, a Los Angeles-based company that helps clothing companies find manufacturing facilities overseas.
 She's willing to take a chance on garments that can be manufactured quickly, but because the situation between Trump and Mexico seems unclear, Rosati doesn't want her clients to sign long-term production deals and end up paying tariffs down the road.